ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 aws s3 ls
 ```

-## Create AWS EC2 Hyperledger Fabric Peer Node
+## Create AWS EC2 Hyperledger Fabric Client Node
-Use the EC2 Hyperledger Console Instance to create the Amazon Managed Hyperledger Fabric Peer Node.
+Use the EC2 Hyperledger Console Instance to create the Amazon Managed Hyperledger Fabric Client Node.
 This is a step by step process.

 ### Connect to EC2 Hyperledger Console Instance
 Using ssh from your local machine, connect to your AWS EC2 Instance tagged "hyperledger-fabric-console"